 The old days of client-side meaning one brand; one industry are over.
 As are the days of traditional ‘corporatey’ client-side company cultures.
 It just requires a more adventurous way of approaching potential employers and interview situations.
 In our city especially, this type of client side company is becoming very comparable to agency side working.
 It’s just a bit more of a hunt at the moment.

-All of these points are important to consider before or during a new job hunt and I’ve learned that what wins out doesn’t always mean sacrificing something else important to your working life and that our opinions and decisions on these 5 points will change over the courses of our lives.
+All of these points are important to consider before or during a new job hunt.
+I’ve learned that what wins out, doesn’t always mean sacrificing something else important to your working life.

-We live in a city where we’re actually quite spoiled for choice.
-In my dalliance with considering agency life as my next path, I learned to to be more in touch with my working style and what will make me happy to go to work, not always singing and dancing, but what things I could put up with, what I couldn’t put up with and what I was willing to work to change.
+We live in a city where we’re spoiled for choice.
+In my dalliance with considering agency life as my next path, I learned to to be more in touch with my working style and what will make me happy to go to work, what things I could put up with, what I couldn’t put up with and what I was willing to work to change.